 Research degrees at the University of Aberdeen are defined by the student’s own research proposal, on which (s)he will write a thesis.
 Research students read on their own research topic and work closely with their supervisors to define research and write a thesis.
 They also attend regular research seminars and are provided with opportunities to attend conferences.

 To be accepted into an MTh or MLitt by research programme, an applicant must secure a research supervisor.
-Applicants should write directly to the most suitable member regarding their intended project.
-If you are unsure of who could supervise your research, please contact:
+Applicants should write directly to the most suitable member of staff regarding their intended project.

 - Entry Requirements

 Normally, the minimum entrance requirement for admission as a student for the research masters is a degree with Second Class Honours (Upper Division) in an appropriate field, or its equivalent.

 An MTh or MLitt by research degree is normally 12 months of residential study, working with a supervisor and attending research seminars, taking part fully in the research community here.
 If you are an international student, wanting to be residential during your studies, you will need to have a Tier 4 student visa.
 We also offer research masters programmes via distance learning, either full-time (12 monts) or part-time (24 months).
 The distance learning programmes on offer for the MTh and MLitt by research include: Master of Theology, MLitt in History, MLitt in History of Art, MLitt in Philosophy, MLitt in Religious Studies, and the MLitt in Scandinavian Studies.